Love them or hate them, college and university rankings are an important feature of the American higher education landscape.

 Forbes publishes a well-known annual list of America's Top Colleges.

-The London Times also provides yearly World University Rankings and U.S. Liberal Arts College Rankings.
+The London Times provides yearly World University Rankings and U.S. Liberal Arts College Rankings.

 In this day of quarter million dollar undergrad degrees, the USNews lists of Best Value Universities and Best Value Liberal Arts Colleges get lots of well-deserved attention.

-Numerous other lesser-known lists warrant consideration, as well (see here and here).
+Other lesser-known lists warrant consideration, also (see here and here).

-In the hyper-competitive early 21st century higher-ed arena, getting in to college – and then getting out, successfully – is probably more important than where one matriculates.
+In the hyper-competitive early 21st century higher-ed arena, getting in to college – and then getting out, successfully – is arguably more important than where one matriculates.

 Ultimately, success for graduating high schoolers will depend mostly on the factors that have always mattered most: relationships, talent, and tons of hard work and persistence.